 More and more women suffer nowadays from hormonal imbalances.
 The causes can vary for everyone but the most common contributing factors are stress, poor nutrition, lifestyle choices, pregnancy, aging, genetics and environmental exposure to toxins.

 Insomnia is defined as difficulty falling or staying asleep.
-Insomnia should be treated as prolonged lack of sleep will adversely affect your health and wellbeing and lead to other health issues.
+Insomnia should be treated as a prolonged lack of sleep will adversely affect your health and wellbeing and lead to other health issues.

 Menopause is officially defined as the point in time when a woman's periods stop permanently.
 It is not a disease!